Lattice Point Asymptotics and Volume Growth on Teichmuller space

+where the equality holds up to the truncation error.
 So the right hand side of (\ref{eq:mean:ergodic}) is equal to the left hand side of (\ref{eq:mean:ergodic}) up to an error which is bounded by $C \epsilon$, where $C$ depends only on $\phi$ and $\psi$.
 Since $\epsilon > 0$ is arbitrary, the theorem follows.

-The proof of Proposition~\ref{prop:mean:ergodic:theorem} also shows that for any open $\cU \subset S(x)$,
+The proof of Proposition~\ref{prop:mean:ergodic:theorem} also shows that for any open $\cU \subset S(X)$,

-\section{Counting}
+\subsection{Counting.}

-\bold{Proof of Theorem~\ref{theorem:asympt:count}.} Let $F_R(x,y)$ denote the cardinality of the intersection of $B_R(x)$ with $\Gamma y$.
-Let $\phi$ and $\psi$ be a negative compactly supported continuous functions on $\cM_g$.
+\bold{Proof of Theorem~\ref{theorem:asympt:count}.} Let $F_R(X,Y)$ denote the cardinality of the intersection of $B_R(X)$ with $\Gamma \cdot Y$.
+Let $\phi$ and $\psi$ be non-negative compactly supported continuous functions on $\cM_g$.
 Note that